How Do Commercial Aircraft And Their Pilots Navigate?

 A look at how commercial passenger jets navigate across thousands of miles every day

 Ever wondered how the pilots know which way they are going?
-This article takes a look at hour commercial aircraft are navigated over thousands of miles, seamlessly reaching their destination.
+This article takes a look at how commercial aircraft are navigated over thousands of miles, seamlessly reaching their destination with pinpoint accuracy.

 These navigation systems consist of:

 At the start of the flight, the pilots load a predetermined route into the Flight Management System or Computer (FMS / FMC).
 This imposes the route of the flight onto a moving map which the pilots can monitor on their screens throughout the flight.
 The pilots can see other things around their flight path on their screens, like other airports, other aircraft, high terrain and bad weather.

 The aircraft can detected where it is when compared to the predetermined route through the following navigation systems:

 This is one of the primary navigation sources and the aircraft is continuously attempting to monitor its GPS position.
 This is also typically the most accurate navigation system on most modern commercial aircraft, in some circumstances allowing the aircraft to perform manoeuvres down to an accuracy of 0.1 Nautical Miles.